 Drain the apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible.
 If the apple pieces are too moist, they will steam instead of dry in the oven.
 To remove excess moisture, place the slices on top of a clean kitchen towel and pat dry with a paper towel.

-Place cooling racks inside baking sheets and arrange the apples on the racks so no slices are touching one another.
+Place cooling racks inside baking sheets and arrange the apples on the racks so the slices are not touching.

 Once the apples have the desired texture, remove them from the oven.
 You won't be completely sure if the apple pieces are fully dehydrated until they have cooled.
 Let the apples cool on the trays for 20 minutes.